arthursandorvk/ciphertext-policy-ABE-Android/README.md

 - 👋 Hi, I’m @xt0000
 - 👀 I’m interested in information security, blockchain security & privacy and Machile Learning (Adversarial Learning)
 - 🌱 I’m currently learning about the various blockchain implementations
-- 💞️ I’m looking to collaborate on various projects
+- 💞️ I’m looking to collaborate on various projects of interest
 - 📫 2517482859@qq.com

 <!---